 Verified by Psychology Today

-Suicide, or ending one's own life, is a tragic event with strong emotional repercussions for its survivors and for families of its victims.
-More than 44,000 people in the U.S. killed themselves in 2015, according to the Centers for Disease Control and Prevention, making it the 10th leading cause of death overall.
+Suicide, or ending one's own life, is a tragic event with strong emotional repercussions for survivors and for families of its victims.
+More than 45,000 people in the U.S. killed themselves in 2016, according to the Centers for Disease Control and Prevention, making it the 10th leading cause of death overall.

-Motivation is literally the desire to do things.
+Motivation is literally the desire to act and move toward a goal.
 It's the difference between waking up before dawn to pound the pavement and lazing around the house all day.
-It's the crucial element in setting and attaining goals—and research shows you can influence your own levels of motivation and self-control.
+It's the crucial element in setting and attaining one's objectives—and research shows you can influence your own levels of motivation and self-control.